followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/format/format.md

 This option accepts three types of values:

 * **String**
  One of the predefined formats (see the [type](/Documentation/ApiReference/Common/Object_Structures/format/#type) option) or a format string.
-The built-in localization engine supports the following characters:
+The built-in localization engine supports the following characters.
+You can specify different formats by repeating these characters.

  **Numeric Formats**